Federal Reserve to Develop Real-Time Payment and Settlement Service to Support Faster Payments

-- Making available $5 million for an affordable home mortgage programme to provide discounts or subsidies on home loans to borrowers in majority-minority census tracts within its CRA assessment area.
+- Making available $5 million for an affordable home mortgage program to provide discounts or subsidies on home loans to borrowers in majority-minority census tracts within its CRA assessment area.

 - Offering FHA-insured mortgages and other mortgage loan products at all branches and including such mortgage products in all marketing materials at all branches.

-- Allocating $1 million in grants to non-profit organisations that provide community services and benefits such as financial literacy and education programmes, credit counselling, community revitalisation, and similar programmes within the bank’s assessment area.
+- Allocating $1 million in grants to non-profit organizations that provide community services and benefits such as financial literacy and education programs, credit counselling, community revitalization, and similar programs within the bank’s assessment area.

 - Dedicating $1.3 million towards advertising and community outreach to consumers in majority-minority census tracts within the assessment area.